timescale/docs/promscale/installation/promscale-with-timescale-cloud/kubernetes.md

 ### Install the Promscale using Helm chart

-When you have your TimescaleDB Helm chart installed, you can install the Promscale Helm chart.
 Promscale needs to access your TimescaleDB database.
 You can provide the database URI, or specify connection parameters.

 <procedure>